jmtayloruk/jmtayloruk.github.io/joining.md

   I always welcome email enquiries from people whose research interests overlap with my own.
   Previous lab members have gone on to a permanent academic post, to postdoctoral research, and to industry.
+  Our group hosts a well-equipped, EPSRC-funded interdisciplinary microscopy laboratory, which has given us substantial in-house capabilities for collaborative research at the life sciences interface.

 feature_image: "/assets/img/Zebrafish_group-dimmed.jpeg"
 #feature_image: "https://jmtayloruk.github.io/assets/Zebrafish_group-dimmed.jpeg"